PayToUse/cracked-ruby/README.md

 Last updated: Tuesday, February 28, 2023

 Latest Version: v1.5

-I thinked of a new idea about overhauling most assets in game from the skin, which means *almost* everything will change except for the cursor, but the `other-assets` folder will contain new and added assets (not replaced lmao)

 ## Note
 Please note that editing the skin is allowed, but please put "*Cracked Ruby* `(<USERNAME> Edit)`" if you want to publish it to the public, and most assets we're credited to a bunch of skins dedicated to players who currently use it.